What are field-programmable gate arrays (FPGA)

 To create an image recognition service in Azure, you can use supported DNNs as a featurizer for deployment on Azure FPGAs:

 Use the Azure Machine Learning SDK for Python to create a service definition.
 A service definition is a file describing a pipeline of graphs (input, featurizer, and classifier) based on TensorFlow.
 The deployment command automatically compresses the definition and graphs into a ZIP file, and uploads the ZIP to Azure Blob storage.
-The DNN is already deployed on Project Brainwave to run on the FPGA.
+The DNN is already deployed to run on the FPGA.

 Register the model by using the SDK with the ZIP file in Azure Blob storage.